claude-code-slack-channel

 View the Project on GitHub jeremylongshore/claude-code-slack-channel

-Two-way Slack channel for the Claude Code — chat from Slack DMs and channels, just like the terminal.
+Two-way Slack channel for Claude Code — chat from Slack DMs and channels, approve tool calls from your phone.

-Uses Socket Mode (outbound WebSocket, no public URL) to bridge Slack messages into a running Claude Code session via MCP stdio.
-Five defense layers prevent prompt injection, token exfiltration, and unauthorized access.
+A claude/channel implementation for Slack.
+Socket Mode (outbound WebSocket, no public URL) bridges Slack into a running Claude Code session via MCP stdio.
+Permission relay with Block Kit buttons, per-thread session isolation, hash-chained tamper-evident audit journal, policy-gated MCP tools, real-time audit projection to Slack threads, and a five-layer prompt-injection defense.
 Three runtime options: Bun, Node.js, Docker.

 One-Pager